Polinalavender/Design-patterns-/Start Documnet - Design Patterns.md

   - `addDevice(String type, String name)`: Adds a new smart device using the factory.
   - `removeDevice(String name)`: Removes a device from the system.
   - `changeDeviceState(String name, String newState)`: Updates a device's state.
-  - `subscribeUser(String deviceName, User user)`: Adds a user as an observer.
+  - `subscribeUser(String deviceName, user.User user)`: Adds a user as an observer.
 - Internally, the controller should use a `List<SmartDevice>` to store devices.

 #### **2. Factory Method Pattern (Smart Device Creation)**